ita-social-projects/horondi_client_fe/README.md

    Go to https://developers.facebook.com/apps/ and choose 'Add a New App -> Manage Business Integration'.
    Fills the forms and press 'Create App ID'.
 You can find your App ID at the top of page.

-3. After that you may go to left bar, and find 'Messenger -> Settings' and add your Facebook Business page ID in section 'Access Tokens'.
+3. After that you may go to left bar, and find 'Messenger -> Settings' and add your Facebook Business page ID in the section 'Access Tokens'.

 4. Now go to your Facebook Business page -> Settings(Left bar) -> Advanced Messaging and find section 'Whitelisted Domains'.
 Here you must add your domain to white list and save.

-More details you can find on official site https://developers.facebook.com/docs/messenger-platform/discovery/facebook-chat-plugin/
+More details you can find an official site https://developers.facebook.com/docs/messenger-platform/discovery/facebook-chat-plugin/

 ---